ChicagoDSA/haymarket/README.md

 #### Custom values

-- When a social media URL is added, the icon will appear in your header.
+- When a social media URL is added, the icon will appear in your footer.
 - Set a custom join URL to override the default national page.

 ### Set default text values